hragbalian/pyfuncscribe/tests/TEST_INVENTORY.md

 - ✓ Function formatting
 - ✓ Directory grouping
 - ✓ Sorting and organization
+- ✓ Dataclass formatting (NEW)
+- ✓ Mixed function and dataclass reports (NEW)
+- ✓ Table of contents with dataclass links (NEW)

 ### Extractor Module
 - ✓ File discovery